 For most employees, minimum wages are set by the award that applies to them.

-When a workplace has a registered agreement, the award doesn’t apply.
-The minimum pay rate in the registered agreement can’t be less than the minimum pay rate in the award.
+Usually, when a workplace has a registered agreement, the award doesn’t apply.
+However, the minimum pay rate in the registered agreement can’t be less than the minimum pay rate in the award.

-Find more information about the national minimum wage on our Minimum wages page.
+Find more information about the national minimum wage at Minimum wages.

 An employee’s minimum wage can be different if the employee is: